calgarysoftwarecrafters/coderetreatConstraints/HexagonalBoard.md

 ### Summary:

-Hexigon grid instead of square.
+Board uses a hexagonal grid instead of a square grid.

 ### Details: